 Plus, if you open a free savings account, you’ll earn a 0.5% annual percentage yield (or APY) on your deposits.

 If you live near a Capital One branch and don’t want to switch to online banking entirely, consider opening a Capital One 360 Checking account.

-You won’t pay any monthly maintenance fees or fees for account minimums, plus you can earn 0.20%, 0.75% or 1% APY, depending on your checking account balance.
-For comparison, the average checking account APY, according to the Federal Deposit Insurance Corporation, is just 0.06% as of Oct.
-9, 2018.
+You won’t pay any monthly maintenance fees or fees for account minimums, plus you can earn 0.10% APY, depending on your checking account balance.
+For comparison, the average checking account APY, according to the Federal Deposit Insurance Corporation, is just 0.05% as of Dec.
+7, 2020.

 Note that Capital One is upfront that there are fees for other things you might want to do with your account, though, such as requesting overnight check delivery or a stop payment.

 Ally Bank’s checking account comes with no monthly maintenance fees and 0.10% or 0.25% APY, depending on your account balance.
 What’s more, the bank has a high-yield savings account that offers 0.60% APY, regardless of your balance.